MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

     }
     ```

-## Step 2: Add your code in a JavaScript web resource
+## Step 3: Upload your code as a web resource

-Now that your code is ready, you must associate it with events in model-driven apps.
-Use [JavaScript web resources](../script-jscript-web-resources.md) in model-driven apps to upload the script to your model-driven apps instance, and then associate it with events.
+Now that your code is ready, you need to upload it into your solution.

 1. In your solution select **New** > **More** > **Web resource**